littleSquid00/dora_writeup/README.md

 <img src="rsc/treasureChest.png" alt="basejungle" width="400">

-\* In Recording1.wav , you will hear Dora saying “listen with your eyes, Dora 0.1” & In Recording2.wav, you will hear beeping sound.
+- In Recording1.wav , you will hear Dora saying “listen with your eyes, Dora 0.1” & In Recording2.wav, you will hear beeping sound. **This is not the morse code.
+It is a Spectrogram!**

 (3) Use tools such as audacity, sonic visualizer to be able to see Ceaser cipher text from Recording2.wav